Should You Use A Foam Roller Before Or After A Workout?

-When you engage in foam rolling exercises, your muscles are basically better at exerting strength and aren’t fatigued as easily!
+When you engage in regular foam rolling exercises, your muscles are basically better at exerting strength and aren’t fatigued as easily!

 One of the most evident (and awesome) things about foam rolling is that it reduces delayed onset muscle soreness (DOMS).
 The crazy thing is that there is no scientific consensus on how exactly it does that.
 It could be the heat from the friction of rolling your muscles, it could be a neurological process, and it may have something to do with that increased flexibility.
-Regardless, we know that it supports a body in muscle recovery.
+Regardless, we know that it supports the body in muscle recovery.